coati-pasta/coati-pasta.github.io/_posts/2021-12-13-windows_motd.md

 ### Environment variables

 Aside from a nice logo that is shown, we would like to see some useful information concerning the machine you are connecting to.
 This could be the machine name, ip address, current disk space used, full FQDN, status of certain services.
-The needs here might differ from case to case.
+The needs may differ here, change at will.

-In my use case I use a configuration manager to ensure the presence of a PowerShell Datafile (.psd1) in the motd_path.
-Using the .psd1 format allows us to import the file in PowerShell as nice hash.
+In my case I use a configuration manager to ensure the presence of a PowerShell Datafile (.psd1) in the motd_path.
+Using the .psd1 format allows us to import the file in PowerShell as nice hashtable.
 Which we can parse and use all around.The psd1 file looks something like:

 ```powershell
 @{